Veganuary 2022: Chinese Herbal Recipes to Try This Month

 4) If you have a cough, add some tangerine peel to the soup and add some honey, but not sugar.
 Sip it warm like a cup of tea.

 Dried Orange Peel (Chen Pi) is a fantastic herb with some great benefits to aid health & wellbeing.
-Oranges are renowned for its high vitamin C content, with the peel/skin contains great amounts of provitamin A, riboflavin, thiamine, calcium and vitamin B6.
+Oranges are renowned for their high vitamin C content, with the peel/skin containing great amounts of provitamin A, riboflavin, thiamine, calcium, and vitamin B6.
 Legend has it, the more aged the peel, the more potent its therapeutic energy.

 Summary

-Now you’re prepared with 3 Veganuary recipes ideas for 2022, you can join the movement and taste some herbal goodness.
+Now you’re prepared with 3 Veganuary recipe ideas for 2022; you can join the movement and taste some herbal goodness.
 We’d love to see your take on these traditional recipes, so please send us your food pics to info@vitaherbalnutrition.com and we’ll feature them on our site!